This original blog post has been fully updated for 2021.

 Send A Cover Letter!

-NEVER send a resume without a cover letter that is customized and mentions why you would be the perfect intern!
-It’s totally unprofessional.
+NEVER send a resume without a customized cover letter that mentions why you would be the perfect intern!
+It’s unprofessional.

 Include the NAME, ADDRESS, COMPANY NAME, and INDIVIDUAL’S NAME on each cover letter, and customize each letter for that specific company.
 Yes, this will take longer but it will also get you results.

-Note: Out of the 150 resumes I just received on my last round of hirings, only three people put my company name on the cover letter and wrote “Dear Ms. Hyatt”.
+Note: Of the 150 resumes I just received on my last round of hiring, only three people put my company name on the cover letter and wrote “Dear Ms. Hyatt”.

 Do not write any of the following lines in your cover letter: